 Moderator note: For Qualcomm column, the largest number of simulation result is selected.

 Recommended WF:

 it is proposed to use LGE and OPPO result average for NS_58.
-The only difference is the 256QAM numbers
+The only difference is the 256QAM numbers in LGE outer and Oppo.

-A-MPR for NS_58 for PSSCH/PSCCH
+A-MPR for NS_58 for PSSCH/PSCCH for outer sub-band configuration